practicusai/app/docs/advanced.md

 **Deployment**

-Once the data pipeline Pyhton code (.py) is ready like the above, you can then "pip install mlxl" in the data integration platform and run the .py file as usual.
-Please note that ai2table uses Java (>= v8.0) behind the scenes for some complex operations.
-Although it is unlikely, if there is no Java runtime (JRE) installed on the data integration platform, ai2table will download a local copy of the JRE, first time it runs.
+Once the data pipeline Pyhton code (.py) is ready like the above, you can then "pip install practicus" in the data integration platform and run the .py file as usual.
+Please note that Practicus AI uses Java (>= v8.0) behind the scenes for some complex operations.
+Although it is unlikely, if there is no Java runtime (JRE) installed on the data integration platform, Practicus AI will download a local copy of the JRE, first time it runs.
 This local Java installation is purely a "file download" operation of a stripped down JRE, and will not need any root/admin privileges.
-You can also manually trigger downloading the local JRE operation in advance by calling *ai2table.install_jre()*, or install Java (>= v8.0) yourself.
+You can also manually trigger downloading the local JRE operation in advance by calling *practicus.install_jre()*, or install Java (>= v8.0) yourself.
 We recommend <a href="https://adoptopenjdk.net/" target="_blank">Open JDK</a>.

 ## DP file structure

-ai2table can detect changes made inside an Excel (.xlsx) file when you call detect_changes() or apply_changes()  functions.
+Practicus AI can detect changes made inside an Excel (.xlsx) file when you call detect_changes() or apply_changes()  functions.
 The recorded changes are then saved to a simple text file with the extension **.dp** (**d**ata **p**rep).

 The .dp file is intended to be easily consumed by users that are **not** programmers or data scientists.
 The goal is to create a happy medium so that different user personas can view the changes detected in the .dp file and collaborate on a data science project.

-The .dp file does not necessarily need to only include changes that are detected by ai2table.
-As you can read below, you can freely add your own changes or remove existing ones, and then finally ask ai2table to run these data prep steps on your data sets to complete data preparatation.
+The .dp file does not necessarily need to only include changes that are detected by Practicus AI.
+As you can read below, you can freely add your own changes or remove existing ones, and then finally ask Practicus AI to run these data prep steps on your data sets to complete data preparatation.

 The below is a simple .dp file example.